 efforts of others with schism and confusion, derive all their authority and distinction from those who, they admit, are not appointed by God at all; and yet charge them with schism, because they *act* on the same notion, and do not, therefore, look to that authority, while the effect of the authority thus ungodlily recognised is necessarily to throw those whom God does appoint into the position of schism and disorder.
 The notion of a Clergyman consists in acknowledging that, as the source of authority, which, they admit, is not appointed by God at all.

 Let any layman ask a conscientious clergyman, who is converted to God, whether he believes the mass of the bishops are appointed by God?
-He must say, No*;* and yet he has no other authority whatever, as a clergyman; and condemns others solely by virtue of his possessing this assumed authority, which, he admits, is not of God, but by virtue of which *he calls the Spirit&#8217;s operations in and by others disorder and schism.*
+He must say, No; and yet he has no other authority whatever, as a clergyman; and condemns others solely by virtue of his possessing this assumed authority, which, he admits, is not of God, but by virtue of which *he calls the Spirit's operations in and by others disorder and schism*.

 But are there no clergymen Christians?
 Doubtless, there are.
 And they are all trying to do in spite of the Bishops what they condemn others for doing; and are forced into the position, by being clergymen, of resisting God or the bishops they derive their authority from.

-They cannot deny that the work going on in the country is from God, though it be not by clergymen; but they condemn it as evil, and therein sin against the Holy Ghost&#8212;and do so as clergymen: and their only ground of so charging it is this notion of a Clergyman.
+They cannot deny that the work going on in the country is from God, though it be not by clergymen; but they condemn it as evil, and therein sin against the Holy Ghost -- and do so as clergymen: and their only ground of so charging it is this notion of a Clergyman.
 And now let us cast our eyes round every place, and see what is the position and character which this name occupies.
-I affirm that it comes from God in nowise.
-An ungodly man, be he a very hater of God, can confer it the same as the most godly, were he in such an office; the most ungodly man can be it as well as the most godly; and the most ungodly man can receive it, honour it, and attach all its value to it as much as the godly.
+I affirm that it comes from God in nowise An ungodly man, be he a very hater of God, can confer it the same as the most godly, were he in such an office; the most ungodly man can be it as well as the most godly; and the most ungodly man can receive it, honour it, and attach all its value to it as much as the godly.
 Can this be the case with anything spiritual which comes from God?
 I affirm that it cannot: that it is quite otherwise with spiritual authority, which it most assumes to be like.

 Nay, much more, you will find the value and estimation of a clergyman *as such* (I am not speaking of individual grace) to be precisely in proportion to the blindness, darkness, and ignorance of the person who may have it; I appeal to any one for the truth of this.